vempr/thinking-world/README.md

 # thinking-world

-My personalized all-in-one calendar web app + a few other functions.
+My personalized all-in-one calendar web app and including other services.
+Supabase Auth + DB => can be used on multiple devices.
-It features authentication and a Supabase database to save users' queries, so that it can be used on any device.

 Inspired by [Supershift](https://supershift.app/).

 ## Features